 Bib style shorts feature straps that act like suspenders.
 Some cyclists may shy away from this style of short because they’re self-conscious about the different look.
 Don’t be shy to try something out of your comfort zone!
 These shorts have the advantage of no waistband.
 If you constantly have the issue of waistbands feeling too tight and leaving markings post-ride, a bib style option may be a good choice.
 The straps help the shorts stay put and there’s no need to fiddle with a drawstring.

 A: This is the special padding that’s featured in bike shorts.
 It helps to provide a layer of padding between your bottom and your bike seat.
-But that’s not all, it also provides support while you ride and helps to reduce the incidences of chafing you experience.
+But that’s not all, it also provides support while you ride and helps to reduce the incidences of chafing your experience.
 Chamois that’s labeled as being 3D constructed is meant to mold to the body, you’ll notice a few options on this list with this kind of chamois.
-Many bike shorts have padding with anti bacterial properties to limit the growth of foul smelling bacteria.
+Many bike shorts have padding with anti-bacterial properties to limit the growth of foul-smelling bacteria.

 A: Nope!
 It might feel weird at first, but most cycling shorts are designed to be worn without undergarments.
 They fit close to the skin and wick moisture away from the body and the chamois is designed to pad without underwear getting in the way.
 Wearing undergarments might actually cause unwanted friction and result in chafing.

 q: Q: What are the advantages and disadvantages of a bib style short?

 A: Bib style shorts eliminate the need for a waistband.
 If you’re someone who finds elastic waistbands uncomfortable, a bib short may help you with this problem.
 The straps on a bib short help the clothing to stay put.
 The downside?
 Going to the bathroom might be more of an ordeal.